 • Duke Performances 2013: Music in the Gardens

-See regional indie rock and folk groups in the Sarah P. Duke Gardens on select Wednesdays June 5-July 31.
+Listen to regional indie rock and folk groups in the Sarah P. Duke Gardens on select Wednesdays June 5-July 31.
 Doors open at 6:30 p.m. and concerts start at 7 p.m.
-Take lawn chairs, picnics and blankets.
+Chairs and picnics allowed.
 Free for children 12 and younger, $12 for general public.
 For dates and to order tickets, visit Duke Performances online.

 • Center Stage at American Tobacco Concert Series